-The School of Communications is host to four limited enrollment programs: Advertising, Communications Studies, Journalism, and Public Relations (Communications Studies was discontinued in Fall 2013 and readopted in 2018).
+The School of Communications is host to four limited enrollment programs: Advertising, Communications Studies, Journalism and Sports Media, and Public Relations (Communications Studies was discontinued in Fall 2013 and readopted in 2018).
 The following reflects the total number of students enrolled each fall in the major and those declared as Pre-Comms majors.

 Source: CFAC Academic Advisement